Shyft-to/ladybug-sdk/README.md

 ```

 ### Instruction Detection
-You can now easily detect instrcutions, by specifying hooks for which instructions you want to lsiten to.
+You can now easily detect instructions, by specifying hooks for which instructions you want to listen to.
 The sdk abstracts away all the complexities.
 Its parses transactions and looks for instructions in both top level and inner instructions.

 For example, the pump.fun IDL has various instructions such as: `buy`, `sell`, `migrate` etc. We can detect when a particular instruction gets triggered.